Gutenberg is the new standard editor for WordPress

 Is WordPress Gutenberg free?

 It absolutely is.
-The core concept of WordPress and why we love it is its open-source nature so is one of the Gutenberg editor.
+The core concept of WordPress and why we love it is its open-source nature which is one of the Gutenberg, as well.
 Here’s the link to the official Gutenberg repository on GitHub.